Caring for Baby ChickensWhat to do with a Broody Hen ?

 A broody hen will sit on fertile eggs for 21 days, before hatching chicks and caring for them for about 8 weeks.
 A hen is wired in her brain to lay a clutch of eggs 10-12 eggs over a period of a week or two before settling down for 21 days to hatch the eggs.
 During this time she will leave the nest box about once a day to poop, drink and eat some food.
 The hen slows down her metabolism and almost meditates during this period.
 All this sacrifice is for the end result of chicks, which is what she really wants.

 The broody hen will need a separate quarters to the rest of your chickens or you will find that she will steal the eggs off the other hens or that once hatched the other hens may kill the chicks.
-The broody hen with fertile eggs will need a safe space to raise her chicks.
 Sometimes when you move a broody hen she may get off the nest and no longer wish to sit.
 Make sure she is settled where you want her before you buy eggs.
 You can either use your own fertile eggs (if you have a rooster with your girls), buy fresh fertile eggs and place them under your hen, buy fertile eggs from a breeders incubator (this may shorten the broody sitting time and her loss of condition) or try giving the broody day old (up to a week) chicks (usually done at night for greater success) Unless the broody is a proven mother you run the risk of her leaving the eggs before they hatch or stepping on chicks.

 If the broody successfully hatches chicks, the process of her raising the chicks is a delight to enjoy as she teaches them where and what to eat, drink and how to be a chicken.
 The broody will take care of all of their heat requirements.
-You can refer to our page Caring for Baby Chickens.
+You can refer to our page http://evanschickens.com.au/caring-for-baby-chickens/

 The key is to try and catch broodiness early, as that means it can be resolved faster.
 A preventative method for discouraging broodiness is to collect eggs multiple times a day so that there are not any eggs sitting in the nesting box to sit on.
 Broody hens can be very determined and camp in the nesting box for days on end, sitting on nothing, a fake egg or eggs that are not fertile.
 They lose condition if they are left to sit for weeks on end without chicks hatching under them.